-- 1. Department Chair of the SOM or Dean of the SHP Letter - a.
+- 1. Department Chair of the School of Medicine or VPDSHP Letter - a.
 Rank at which candidate is being proposed. - b.
 Time in current rank. - c.
 Description of candidate's assigned duties, job description, annual breakdown of percentage of time allocated to the following areas: teaching, clinical care, research/discovery and administration/service.
 Also comment on major changes, if any, in time allocation in these four areas during the candidate's time in current rank. - d.
-Department Chair of the SOM or Dean of the SHP evaluation of candidate's ability, experience, accomplishments and performance (i.e., outstanding, excellent) in each of the four areas mentioned above. - 2.
+Department Chair of the School of Medicine or VPDSHP evaluation of candidate's ability, experience, accomplishments and performance (i.e., outstanding, excellent) in each of the four areas mentioned above. - 2.
 Letters of Recommendation.
 Letters of recommendation provide important perspective on the fulfillment of criteria for the candidate seeking promotion.
-The external and/or internal letters of recommendation are requested and obtained by the Department Chair of the SOM or Dean of the SHP and should place the academic and scholarly activities of the candidate in context of other academic institutions.
-A faculty candidate for promotion is not permitted to solicit any letters of recommendation or contact the internal/external referees regarding the letters of recommendation.
-Letters should be obtained from wellqualified scientists, scholars, educators and clinicians who are able to provide a fair and objective evaluation of the candidate's work.
+The external and/or internal letters of recommendation are requested and obtained by the Department Chair of the School of Medicine or the Vice President and Dean of the School of Health Professions and should place the academic and scholarly activities of the candidate in context of other academic institutions A faculty candidate for promotion is not permitted to solicit any letters of recommendation or contact the internal/external referees regarding the letters of recommendation.
+Letters should be obtained from well-qualified scientists, scholars, educators and clinicians who are able to provide a fair and objective evaluation of the candidate's work.
 In general, a potential external referee should have at least an "arms-length" relationship with the candidate.
 The nature of the professional relationship of the candidate and the potential referee must be specified in the letter.
 Such letters should document how long and in what capacity the individual knows the candidate, a candidate's qualifications and professional expertise for a promotion.
-Letters should be addressed to the Department Chair of the SOM or Dean of the SHP.
-Specifically, letters of recommendation should: - Define the relationship between the referee and the candidate - Reflect on the teaching engagement and skills of the candidate (if relevant) - Comment on the commitment to clinical practice (if relevant), especially during the period for most recent appointment or promotion - Address the extent and relevance of scholarly productivity, including strengths and weaknesses - Reflect on the leadership abilities, qualities and reputation of the candidate, whether in a local, regional or national/international setting - Comment on the institutional and professional service contributions of the candidate - Provide perspectives on the character, skills, productivity, leadership, scholarly context or other qualities of the candidate, especially in relation to expectations at peer academic institutions a.
+Letters should be addressed to the Department Chair of the School of Medicine or VPDSHP.

+Specifically, letters of recommendation should:

+• Define the relationship between the referee and the candidate

+- Reflect on the teaching engagement and skills of the candidate (if relevant) - Comment on the commitment to clinical practice (if relevant), especially during the period for most recent appointment or promotion - Address the extent and relevance of scholarly productivity, including strengths and weaknesses - Reflect on the leadership abilities, qualities and reputation of the candidate, whether in a local, regional or national/international setting - Comment on the institutional and professional service contributions of the candidate Provide perspectives on the character, skills, productivity, leadership, scholarly context or other qualities of the candidate, especially in relation to expectations at peer academic institutions. - Any additional insight that may be helpful to the EVMS Appointment and Promotion Committee regarding the candidate's promotion and/or academic appointment a.
 For Assistant Professor:

-Any additional insight that may be helpful to the Appointment and Promotion Committee regarding the candidate's promotion and/or academic appointment